LAST UPDATED: 11 January 2017

 There is nothing natural about a penguin, giraffe or elephant living in the middle of an Australian city.
 We've come to accept this as part of normal society.
 It's only when things go wrong that we're reminded that a city zoo is no place for an animal.

-Just this year, a flood in Georgia destroyed enclosures at the Tbilisi Zoo and saw dozens of zoo animals unleashed on the streets, including lions, bears, wolves and a hippo.
+In 2015, a flood in Georgia destroyed enclosures at the Tbilisi Zoo and saw dozens of zoo animals unleashed on the streets, including lions, bears, wolves and a hippo.

 Some 20 wolves, eight lions, white tigers, tigers, jackals, jaguars have either been shot dead by special forces or are missing.Mzia Sharashidze, Tbilisi Zoo spokeswoman